skorupcia/DigitalOcean_Solr/README.md

 2. Update hosts file position

    a) ansible_ssh_private_key_file (path to your public ssh file)
-4. Create API token and add to your DigitalOcean project
+3. Create API token and add to your DigitalOcean project
-5. Update vars files to your personal preferences
+4. Update vars files to your personal preferences

    a) Update u_token in Connection vars (api_token)

    b) Update u_ssh in Connection vars (ssh fingerprint)

    c) Update hosts_dest with your actual path to the hosts file (you can use pwd)
-7. Run droplet.yml playbook to deploy new droplet on DigtalOcean and automatically update hosts inventory file
+5. Run droplet.yml playbook to deploy new droplet on DigtalOcean and automatically update hosts inventory file
+6. Run solr.yml playbook to install solr engine
-8. Connect to your Solr engine with droplet ip and 8983 port (or the one you have applied in config)
+7. Connect to your Solr engine with droplet ip and 8983 port (or the one you have applied in config)

 ## Droplet Delete